fredbi/go-experiments/go-openapi/README.md

 This would lead to either new go-openapi repos or muti-modules mono-repos with the existing ones (ex: `swag` or `strfmt`).

 I am currently working at "salvaging" a few such nice bits of code by refactoring actions.
-A humble improvement, but hopefully it could help some future, more ambitious endeavor.
+A humble improvement, but hopefully it could help in some future, more ambitious endeavor.

 ### json